-MONITOR People over 20 who do not have CVD should have a risk assessment every 4-6 years.
+MONITOR People over 20 who do not have CVD should have a risk assessment every 4 to 6 years.
 Source: AHA, 2024.

-The AHA recommends that all adults age 20 or older have their cholesterol (and other traditional risk factors) checked every four to six years as long as their risk remains low.
-After age 40, a 10-year risk of having a heart attack or stroke should be calculated (see page 8).
+The AHA recommends that all adults age 20 or older have their cholesterol (and other traditional risk factors) checked every four to six years, as long as their risk remains low.
+After age 40, a 10-year risk of having a heart attack or stroke should be calculated (more information included on page 8).
 People with CVD and those at elevated risk may need their cholesterol and other risk factors assessed more frequently.
+This targeted approach ensures that individuals at higher risk receive the appropriate care and interventions needed to manage their condition effectively.